se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 -------

 Supported.
-This command-line client has a very good implementation of the WebDAV RFC and it is known to work without problems with eZ Publish.
+This command-line client has a very good implementation of the WebDAV RFC and it is known to work without problems with Exponential.

 Create a connection